Millions of books and other materials are within your reach.

 Any resident of Adams, Columbia, Dane, Green, Portage, Sauk, or Wood County who has a valid SCLS public library card may use this service.
 We can not initiate an outerlibrary loan request if you have fines exceeding $20.00, a 'stop' on your card, or an active payment plan.

 Note that if you wish to submit your request through the Madison Public Library, you must pick it up at a Madison Public Library location.
+Items requested through Madison Public Library must be returned to a Madison Public Library location.
 If you wish to pick the item up at a South Central Library System library outside of Madison, please contact that library directly to make your request.

 OLL requests are accepted for most items that are not found in LINKcat, including books, audio books, videos, music cassettes and CDs.
 Photocopies of periodicals or short sections of books can generally be obtained as well, as long as such requests are in accordance with copyright laws.
 Items published within the last 6 months may not be requested.